Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 ### AdonisFX Paint Tool

-To configure the paintable attributes in the Ribbon Muscle deformer, the AdonisFX paint tool must be used.
+To configure the paintable attributes in the AdnRibbonMuscle deformer, the AdonisFX paint tool must be used.
 Apart from the standard functionalities that the Maya default paint context provides, this tool also processes the painted weights to guarantee that the requirements of solver are satisfied.

 <figure>
   <img src="images/paint_tool_ribbon.png">